 Building or renovating in Perth is very exciting.
 However, it can also be very stressful.
-It’s decision after decision, and every decision matters -after all, how often will you build a new home or renovation your existing home?
+It’s decision after decision, and every decision matters -after all, how often will you build a new home or renovate your existing home?
 Try every 15-20 years!
-Thus, it goes without saying, you will want to make decisions you can live with for many, many years to come.
+Thus, it goes without saying: you will want to make decisions you can live with for many, many years to come.

 One important decision you’ll need to make is the frame colour for your windows and doors.
-With many options available, knowing which one is right for you can be a gruelling process.
+With many options available, knowing which is right for you can be gruelling.
 Do you go for dark frames or light frames?
 Neutral or contrasting?
 Decisions, decisions!

-Today, we will look a little closer into this topic, providing you with professional tips to help you choose the best colour for your windows and doors.
+Today, we will look a bit closer into this topic, providing you with professional tips to help you choose the best colour for your windows and doors.

 Matching is Essential